dioniok/sap-fiori-training/Day3_Exercise_DataBinding.md

-# Day 3 Exercises
+# Session 3 Exercises
-This is a reference of Code for Day 3 Exercise.
+This is a reference of Code for Session 3 Exercise.

-## Day 3 Exercise - Data Binding
+## Session 3 Exercise - Data Binding
 In this exercise we will use the 3 types of Data Binding (Aggregation, Context, Property).

 ### Create JSON data